-The school has roughly 700 students, 2,000 faculty members and the faculty-student ratio is approximately 3 to 1.
+The school has just under 650 students and 4,000 faculty members of whom about half are full tgime.
 Along with traditional MD degrees, the school offers four-year dual degrees, including a MD/MPH, a Master of Arts in Medical Humanities and Bioethics, and a Master of Science in Healthcare Quality and Patient Safety.
 There are also two MD/PhD programs with Northwestern’s Graduate School (Medical Scientist Training Program) and the University’s Institute for Neuroscience.
 There are also programs for a Doctor of Physical Therapy (DPT), a Master of Medical Science (MMSc) in Physician Assistant Studies, and Master of Science degrees in Epidemiology and Biostatistics, Clinical Investigation, Genetic Counseling and Regulatory Compliance.

 The curriculum is structured into three sections and four main elements: science in medicine, clinical medicine, health and society, and professional development.
 The goals include: fully integrating scientific principles in a clinical context, stimulating inquiry and investigation, having an assessment system that evaluates student achievement, reinforcing a culture of teamwork, and being flexible enough to meet the needs of each student.
 Students at Northwestern work out of the teaching hospital, Northwestern Memorial Hospital which was finished in 1999.
 This hospital is often ranked as one of the top medical centers in the country.

 Northwestern University Feinberg School of Medicine has a different grading system than many other medical schools.
 In fact, there are no letter grades.
 First and second-years are graded pass/fail, and third and fourth-years can get grades of honors, high pass, pass, or fail.
 Once the students are ready to start their specialties, many choose to go into emergency medicine, pediatrics, family practice, or diagnostic radiology.